dillonkearns/talks/types-without-borders/types-without-borders.md

 Elm's type-safety mechanisms are just tools available to you to enforce guarantees about your code.
 But you have to use them!

+# JSON Decoding

+Runtime error - change code loop.
+This doesn't feel like the dopamine-inducing Elm experience we're used to.
+Why?

+It's still "type-safe" in the sense that we represent that uncertainty.
+But it is exactly that... uncertain that we'll get the data we want.
+Because what we're doing is making our best guess to replicate part of an external contract (external API, etc.) in our Elm code.
+Using code generation, we can replace that uncertainty with more guarantees!
+Which is what we love about Elm!

+# Contracts & Guarantees

+It's really about

+1. What can I guarantee?
+2. When I can I know it?

+With JS, you don't know until you run a particular line, with every permutation.

+With Elm, you can enforce contracts with the help of the compiler!

 # Guarantees

 ```elm